Growing Your Podcast Community With Social Media

 These are a few examples of free platforms.
 However, if you want to run your own private social media community, you'll need to pay for a hosted website and may want to consider charging folks a membership fee to join.

-Here are online platforms you can get into to build your social media community online:
+Here are online platforms you can get into to build your podcast community with social media:

 To start your own Twitter community, you'll need to meet specific requirements: